kzurawel/famicomparty/content/book/13-backgroundgraphics/index.md

 changed the loop that writes palettes to use `CPX #$20` (16 values) instead of `CPX #$04`.

-## Using NES Lightbox Projects
+## Using NEXXT Sessions

-Before we move on to this chapter's homework, let's look at the "Project" functionality of NES Lightbox.
-A "project" is a list of files that make up a working environment (tileset, palettes, nametable) and the currently-selected tileset bank.
-The project file uses full paths to each file, which means that project files are unfortunately not portable between different computers.
+Before we move on to this chapter's homework, let's look at the "Session" functionality of NEXXT.
+A "session" is a list of files that make up a working environment (tileset, palettes, nametable) and all settings.
+The session file uses absolute paths to each file, which means that session files are unfortunately not portable between different computers.

-To create a project file, select Project &rarr; Save Project As... from NES Lightbox's menus.
-Choose a name for the project file and click "OK".
-Any files that you had previously opened will be saved as part of the project file.
-Any tileset, palette set, or nametable that had not previously been saved will be saved with the name of the project.
-If your project is named "starfield.nesproj", a nametable that had not previously been saved would be saved as "starfield.nam".
-Once you have saved (or loaded) a project, you can select Project &rarr; Save All Project Files to save the project's .chr, .nam, and .pal files with the current data in the application.
+To create a session file, select "File" &rarr; "Save Session As..." from NEXXT's menus.
+Choose a name and location for the session file and click "OK".
+Once you have saved (or loaded) a project, you can select "File" &rarr; "Save Session" to save the project's .chr, .nam, and .pal files with the current data in the application.

-To restore your work environment later, select Project &rarr; Open Project... and select the .nesproj file you saved earlier.
+To restore your work environment later, select "File" &rarr; "Open Session..." and select the .nss file you saved earlier.
-If any of the project's files have changed location on disk, you can edit the .nesproj file with any text editor - it is simply a JSON file that contains the path to each file.
+If any of the project's files have changed location on disk, you can edit the .nss file with any text editor - it is simply a list of keys and values in plain text.

 ## Homework